What is it the Georgetown Aquadillos Swim Team?

 The Georgetown Aquadillos is not a learn-to-swim program or group swim lessons, nor do we have the ability to assign a coach to each swimmer.
 Swimmers without basic swimming skills pose a safety issue to themselves and a potential liability to the team.

-Your swimmer should already have some basic swimming skills before joining the team and be able to swim at least fifteen yards unassisted prior to the first day of practice.
-A refund of $125 will be returned to swimmers who do not meet the minimum requirements by the end of the first week of practice.
+Your swimmer should already have some basic swimming skills before joining the team and be able to swim the entire length of the pool (25 yards) unassisted prior to the first day of practice.
+No refunds will be given if a swimmer is asked to leave the team.

 Swim lessons are available through the City of Georgetown.

 Does my swimmer need to know all of the swimming strokes?